Belgium - Garden

 Lucienne de Waal

 In i2Planet, Lucienne collaborated with multidisciplinary teams to address global challenges such as water scarcity, while TeSI focused on integrating advanced hyperspectral imaging technology into drones to optimise agricultural water use.
 At Amsterdam University Medical Centre, she designed practical healthcare solutions, including an add-on for ECG devices to improve their efficiency during emergencies.
-As an industrial designer at Float IoT, Lucienne works on sustainable redesigns of “Internet of Things” (IoT) enclosures for smart water management systems.
+In her current position as industrial designer at Float IoT, Lucienne works on sustainable redesigns of “Internet of Things” (IoT) enclosures for smart water management systems

 Aaro Packalén